E. Jean Carroll v. Donald J. Trump: Appeal effort (March 2024–present)

-An appeal effort required Trump to either pay the award money to the court (which would hold onto it during his appeal) or else seek a creditor to help him with an appeal bond.
 On March 8, 2024, Trump filed an appeal notice and secured a $91.63 million bond (based on the 110% typically required by the district court to cover interest), underwritten by a subsidiary of the insurance company Chubb.
 (Note: If the appeal failed, 9% annual interest would accumulate.
 It is likely that Trump guaranteed repayment to Chubb, possibly with collateral.)
 On March 11, Carroll's lawyers asked the judge to approve the bond but requested the nullification of text in the bond agreement which added a 30-day delay to the damages payment deadline (following the appeal), plus an addition of 30 days for Chubb to pay it if Trump could not.
 The judge ordered that this stipulation be removed and approved the bond the following day.
 (Note: Per the bond terms, Chubb would only secure this appeal.
 The company's chief executive officer, Evan Greenberg, stated that the bond was not an endorsement of Trump and had "nothing to do with the underlying merits" of the appeal.)

-Trump argued that the decision should be overturned on the grounds of presidential immunity.
-On January 27, 2025, Carroll's team argued that presidential immunity does not invalidate the verdict nor release Trump from paying the damages.
-On April 11, the DOJ, saying Trump had acted in his official capacity as president when he made the statements about Carroll, asked the appeals court to substitute the U.S. as the defendant, but the court rejected that request.
-On June 24, Trump asked the court to overturn the decision on the claim of presidential immunity.
-On September 8, the Second Circuit rejected the appeal.
+Trump's lawyers first appealed the case to Kaplan arguing for dismissal or a new case, arguing that evidence was excluded, the jury should not have been instructed on the common-law definition of malice, and that the damages were excessive.
+On April 25, 2024, Kaplan rejected the appeal.